ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

     )
     ```

--   It is a definition that includes elements more complex than a *token*:
+-   It is a definition that includes elements more complex than a token:

     1. A material;
     2. A BRDF (`diffuse`);